 - playing a key role in the negotiation, implementation and congressional approval of two of the largest settlements of Indian water rights claims in U.S. history—unlike most Indian water settlements, the bill authorizing the most recent settlement immediately provided funding to the tribe

-- developing one of the largest metropolitan Indian gaming projects in U.S. history
+- assisting in all aspects of the development of one of the largest metropolitan Indian gaming projects in U.S. history

 - advising a tribal client in the largest-ever settlement of a claim made by a tribe against the United States government